YairShemer/ILS-SUMM/README.md

 ```bash
 git clone https://github.com/ICLR-2020-ILS-SUMM/ILS-SUMM.git
 ```
 2. Copy your video file and the features and durations of the video shots into the data directory.
-Currently the data directory contains the fetures and durations we use for the Cosmus Laundromat movie.
+Currently, the data directory contains the features and durations we use for the Cosmus Laundromat movie.
 ```bash
 cp /<yourdatadir>/{features.npy,shots_durations.npy,yourvideo.mp4} /data/
 ```